bug fixing icon user search icon shopping cart icon 0 email icon email icon

 • White Blood Cells (WBC): Indicate immune system health and possible infections.

-• Hemoglobin: A protein in RBCs needed for oxygen transport.
+• Hemoglobin: A protein in RBCs essential for oxygen transport.

 • Platelets: Help with blood clotting and indicate clotting disorders.